mines-ciroh/TempEst2/README.md

 ### Retrieving Prediction Data

 Suitable prediction data can be retrieved in any way, but a script for retrieving the data from Google Earth Engine is included.
 In `eeretrieval.py`, the function `getAllTimeseries` will retrieve data for specified points and dates to Google Drive.
-Points are specified according to the example format in `datapts.py`.
+Points are specified according to the example format in `datapts.py`: a list of `[[[longitude, latitude], "point id"], ...]`.

 ### Training a Model

 Using all default options, `full.schema()` returns a function for training a model.
 This function's argument is a data frame similar to above, but with one additional column: `temperature`, the observed temperature (daily mean, Celsius) for training.  `full.schema()(training data)` then returns a function like `model` above.
 A typical approach to model training is for `id` to be set to training ga(u)ge IDs, such as the USGS stream temperature gage network, so that spatial observations can readily be linked to observed temperatures.
-Prediction data and observations are retrieved independently of the model observations, but an example for USGS gages is included in `demo.Rmd`.
+Prediction data and observations are retrieved independently of the training observations, but an example for USGS gages is included in `demo.Rmd`.

 `full.schema` provides some additional options.

 First, by default the model is trained with the two kriging models included, but the `full.schema` function itself is a generic framework for linking a seasonality (`sche`) and anomaly (`ma`) component, and these can be specified separately, e.g. to test a different approach without changing any of the infrastructure.

 The third argument to `full.schema` is `rtn.model`, which is `FALSE` by default.
 If it is set to `TRUE`, then, instead of returning a prediction function, `full.schema(rtn.model=TRUE)(training data)` will return a list of model components.
 This is useful to examine model behaviors directly, such as extracting coefficients from the kriging models.
+This is shown in `demo.Rmd`.

 If the fourth argument to `full.schema`, `use.max`, is `TRUE` (default `FALSE`), then the model will be trained to predict both mean and maximum temperature, requiring a `temperature.max` column in the training data.